How To Prepare For The Kenduskeag

 So while it is not mandatory for the "average paddler" to outfit his or her boat in the manner described below, please consider using float bags, grab loops and lines at a minimum.

-Need help with some of the "lingo" of paddling?
+New to paddling and need a little help with the lingo?
 Check out the Paddler's Glossary.

 PART ONE: OUTFITTING YOUR CANOE